wootfish/eli.sohl.com/drafts/wangs-attack-1.md

 I found were not much help.
 These are written to be the posts I wish I'd found.
-I had only meant to write one post, but it was getting pretty long so I decided to break it up into two parts: this one, on the theory of the attack, followed by a forthcoming second part which details an efficient implementation of the attack in Python.
+I had only meant to write one post, but it was getting pretty long so I decided to break it up into two parts: this one, on the theory of the attack, followed by a forthcoming second part detailing an efficient implementation of the attack in Python.

-I hope someone finds these posts useful or at least interesting.
+They say you don't understand something until you can teach it, so these posts are my way of proving to myself that I understand Wang's attack.
+I hope someone finds them useful or at least interesting.
 If they aren't detailed enough for you, come on out to Seattle and we'll go through it over beers, coffee, or your beverage of choice.

 ## The Basic Idea